-A Planchet is the numismatics’ name given to a blank metal disk that is usually fabricated through the act of combining different metals together through the action (heat degree) of a furnace.
-This process was used for thousands of years to produce stronger metals such as: Brass, Bronze, and Copper.
+A Planchet is the numismatics’ name given to a fabricated blank metal disk that is usually made through the act of combining different metals together (Metallurgy) then treated through the action (heat degree) of a furnace.
+This process was modified for thousands starting from the ancient Egyptian Bronze age to later Europeans who produced stronger metals such as: Brass, Bronze, and Copper.
 There is also the pure elements (or diluted elements) such as, Silver or Gold that was used for the manufacturing of coins or buttons.
-In the late 18th Century, Alchemy and Blacksmithing was a skill that was held by a minority and it’s knowledge was carefully guarded from the public.
+In the late 18th Century, Alchemy and Blacksmithing was a carefully guarded skill that was held by skilled artisans and their knowledge in metal crafting was carefully guarded from the general public.
 In several cultures it was customary for a blacksmith to live away from the population, and handing down their knowledge and skills through their family.

 Metallurgy Mixes for Blank Planchets: